Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and Alex Verdugo will be among the star attractions when the Minnesota Twins play the Boston Red Sox on Tuesday at 7:40 PM ET, at Target Field.
+The Minnesota Twins and Donovan Solano will hit the field against the Boston Red Sox and Masataka Yoshida on Wednesday at 7:40 PM ET, in the third of a four-game series at Target Field.

-The Red Sox have been listed as +120 moneyline underdogs in this matchup against the favorite Twins (-145).
-The over/under is 8.5 runs for the game.
+Bookmakers list the Twins as -135 favorites on the moneyline, while giving the underdog Red Sox +110 moneyline odds.
+The contest's over/under is set at 8.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.